Landlord Resources For Landlords

 When I started out I knew I had to get up to speed fast.
 I knew there was a ton to learn and since I’m an action taker, I didn’t want to drag it out.

-Much of the information we learned made a huge difference to how we ran our business (again that word business) and by putting money directly into our landlord education we were able to fast track everything.
+Much of the information we learned made a huge difference to how we ran our business (and if anyone asks “is being a landlord a business” the answer is yes!) and by putting money directly into our landlord education we were able to fast track everything.

 However, some of the information and training we took was just a gateway for marketers to sell us more training we didn’t need.
 These bright shiny training courses often ended up being a distraction, a waste of time, or worse yet a stack of expensive binders and CD’s collecting dust on my book shelf.